 The Importance of Professional Experience

 Sales managers do more than make sales.
 They oversee the entire sales team and strategy, from setting goals and quotas to creating training exercise to finally evaluating sales data.
-When customers complain, sales managers are the ones who work to solve the problem and change the customer’s experience with and attitude toward the company.
-They work with people, directing sales strategies, inspiring members of the sales team and providing feedback to help sales representatives improve their performance.
-Sales managers also work with numbers, analyzing statistics, setting prices and establishing and following budgets.
+When customers complain, sales managers are the ones who work to solve the problem and change the customer’s experience feelings.
+They work with people:

 To handle all of these responsibilities, aspiring sales managers need to develop their skills through work in the field.
 Salesmanship isn’t something that can simply be taught in a college class, like equations or theories.
 For that matter, neither is leadership.
 Even candidates who are naturally good communicators, problem-solvers and salespeople need training and practice to develop their skills and reach their potential.
 That’s one reason why work experience in sales is so necessary to attaining, and succeeding in, the role of sales manager.
 When filling sales manager roles, most employers look for clients who have a minimum of one to five years of experience working as a sales representative, the United States Bureau of Labor Statistics (BLS) reported.